Elisa-Roux/projet-middlSoc-roux-ragozina/README.md

 - There are actually two servers, a main server handling all the logic around finding the routes and a proxy-cache making the requests to the JCDecaux API in order to avoid being banned because making too much requests.

 - The instructions are sent to the client using a queue every second using the ActiveMQ broker.
-The client receives the next step of their itinerary by reading the instructions enqueued by the server, every second as well.
+The client receives the next step of their itinerary by reading the instructions from the messaging queue, every second as well.

 - The client constantly "listens" to the messaging queue.
 Therefore, the client can ~immediately read an instruction sent by the server in the queue.